orangemug/git-deploy/README.md

 ## Config
-A json schema for the config can be found at [./schemas/config.json](./schemas/config.json)
+A JSON schema for the config can be found at [./schemas/config.json](./schemas/config.json)

-Also note that the config supports bash style variables with defaults.
+The config also supports bash style variables with defaults.
 For example the following will use the `ARTIFACTS_DIR` env variable if defined otherwise default to `public`.

 ```json
 {